 SRS based DL CSI acquisition is an important feature for TDD deployment under the assumption of DL-UL channel reciprocity.
 Some companies pointed out that the accuracy of DL CSI acquired solely based on SRS may not meet the requirements of 6GR.
 Reasons include: 1) Due to the limited UL transmit power, the reception SINR of SRS is generally low, resulting in insufficient channel estimation accuracy; 2) In order to increase the transmit power of SRS, particularly when the sounding bandwidth is large, frequency hopping is typically employed, and the longer frequency hopping period also leads to the issue of CSI aging.
 Given that, joint DL and UL based DL CSI acquisition should be studied at least for TDD system.
 However, Qualcomm [26] proposed that Joint DL-UL CSI acquisition can be a network implementation choice and transparent to UE.

 FL proposals

-FL proposal 6.1: Study joint DL and UL based DL CSI acquisition in TDD system.
+FL proposal 6.1: Study joint DL and UL based CSI acquisition in TDD system.